|Ham & Bean Soup|

-This recipe is totally worth getting a Christmas ham.
+This recipe is totally worth getting a Christmas or Easter ham.
 Now, you’ll know just what to do with that wonderful meaty leftover bone!

 However, several reviewers on Allrecipes.com have commented how versatile this recipe is.
 Several have made the soup in slow cookers.
 Others have substituted 2 (15-oz) cans white beans, and adjusted other ingredients to meet their preferences.
 For instance, don’t add all the molasses in at once, add it in slowly, going by taste.

 Note: Only use fresh or frozen parsley; I always store frozen minced parsley in snack-sized zip bags.
 However, dry parsley is NOT a good substitute and tastes completely different in this recipe.
 (Just telling you like it is.)

 - Tone’s Chicken Base from Sam’s Club tastes the VERY BEST!